iamsahm/bank-tech-test/planning/Task.md

 -   Data can be kept in memory (it doesn't need to be stored to a database or anything).

 -   To handle withdrawals that exceed the balance in the account, I'd like for you to handle them with an error message to the user.

 -   And yes I think integrating a date with the withdrawals/deposits is useful for printing the statement, even if we don't need to implement historic changes at this stage

+-   Just pence/cents to two decimal places I'd say, anything more than that should return an error (ref questioning the input of fractions of pennies)

 ### Acceptance criteria